Cancel anytime

 Overview

 The Goldman Sachs Access Investment Grade Corporate 1-5 Year Bond ETF (GSFI) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the ICE BofA 1-5 Year US Corporate Index.
-It invests primarily in investment-grade corporate bonds with maturities between one and five years, offering exposure to a specific segment of the fixed-income market.
+It invests primarily in a diversified portfolio of U.S. dollar-denominated investment-grade corporate bonds with maturities between 1 and 5 years.

 Reputation and Reliability

-Goldman Sachs Asset Management is a well-established and reputable firm with extensive experience in managing fixed-income investments.
+Goldman Sachs Asset Management is a well-established and reputable firm with a long history in the financial industry.

 Management Expertise